History of Hersheypark: 1973: Phase II

 Phase 3 of construction included building themed areas Tudor Square and Rhineland, divided by the permanent main gate of the park.
 Coinciding with that project was Hershey Chocolate Company's plans to build Chocolate World near the park's new main gate.
 Both Phase 3 and Chocolate World opened in 1973.
 As a result of Phase 3 plans, it was decided that the section of Derry Avenue between Park Boulevard and Park Avenue should be closed, and Park Boulevard redirected, as well.
 This decision was made as part of the park's expansion plans, as well as the incoming Chocolate World.

 Coal Cracker opened in 1973, replacing the Mill Chute.
 It was built by Arrow Development Corporation, and was the first hydroflume ride.
 Also new for 1973, the Sky Ride.
 Designed as a transport ride, one station was located in Rhineland, while the other station was located behind the penny arcade, next to Coal Cracker.

-1974–1977: Phases III, IV, V
+Following this season, the plan to renovate Hersheypark was modified.
+Most plans for a variety of themed regions (such as a Colonial Frontier region, a Minetown region, and a Native American region) were cancelled.
+Plans for 1974 were modified such that Kissing Tower and Twin Turnpike installations being delayed to 1975.

+1974–1977: Modified Renovation Plan

 Advertisement for the new Kissing Tower from May 16, 1975.

 Trailblazer, the park's third roller coaster, fourth ever built, opened in 1974.
-Because of its addition, the Turnpike in Comet Hollow was truncated in size.
-However, it was the ride's last season in the park, because in 1975, it was replaced by the Twin Turnpike.
+Trailblazer was built overtop part of the Turnpike ride, as well as an old parking lot for the park.
+The Turnpike may have been planned to be truncated into a shorter route for the 1974 season since the Twin Turnpike was postponed to 1975.
+A truncated Turnpike appears on a park map that was on a brochure for Hersheypark.
+However, the Turnpike was removed and not operated in 1974.
+The Sky Ride was the other ride to debut in 1974, connecting Rhineland to the far end of the park at the Minetown station.
+This was the last Minetown themed construction in the park until 1990.

+In 1975, the Kissing Tower and Twin Turnpike opened in Tower Plaza.
+Tower Plaza replaced the original entrance area of Hersheypark (1906 - 1970).
 The Twin Turnpike featured a middle guide rail, which reduced damage to the cars.
 The main focus of the area where the Twin Turnpike was built was the Kissing Tower, a 330 foot tall tower.
 Himalaya was also added in 1975, which replaced the old Twin Ferris Wheels.
 But, Himalaya only operated there through the 1976 season, when it was moved near the Twin Turnpike, which it replaced the old Whipperoo.
-The ride that was built where Himalaya was, it was the first steel looping roller coaster on the East Coast: sooperdooperLooper, opened on July 4, 1977.

-That marked the end of the redevelopment project in the park, and the next major ride wouldn't be added for 10 years.
+The ride that was built where Himalaya was, it was the first steel looping roller coaster on the East Coast: sooperdooperLooper, opened on May 8, 1977.
+That marked the end of the R. Duell & Associates modified redevelopment project in the park, and the next major ride wouldn't be added until Canyon River Rapids debuted in 1987.